-Dance Dreamworks - a growing dance school run by genuine, passionate people, dedicated to providing a positive, unique, and meaningful experience for every child who dances here.
-Dance education is founded on proper technique, age-appropriate choreography, correct terminology, and dance etiquette.
+Dance Dreamworks - Opened in 2014, DDW is a growing dance school run by genuine, passionate people, dedicated to providing a positive, unique, and meaningful experience for every child.
+Dance education provided at our studio is founded on proper technique, age-appropriate choreography, correct terminology, and dance etiquette.
 Class sizes are limited to better foster individual progress and attention and better modify instruction for different needs.

 - Marley Dance flooring